trunkmaster/trunkmaster.github.io/README.md

 It seems that I've completed focus management task.
 Additinally I've managed to fix misterious unmap/map of appicon on double-click.

-Next: document all changes and concepts of focus management related things.
+Next: I need to document all changes and describe concepts of focus management related things.

 ### 06.12.2018